fargolo/stat-learn/fisher/zeta-zeros.md

   pdf_document: default
   html_document: default
 ---
-# On the unicity and location of the orbits homeomorphic to the zeta function: defining conditions for infinite non-trivial zeros from holomorphic spirals.
+# Defining conditions for infinite non-trivial zeros in the zeta function after stabilizers of the extreme and mean ratio.
 ### Unicity and location of the zeta spirals define conditions for non-trivial zeros
 *Felipe Coelho Argolo*$^{1}$
 Universidade Federal da Bahia, Universidade Federal de São Paulo